 |TFT_B||Pixel data.
 Blue.
 Couldn’t trigger on signal, but has patterns that align with pixel clock and CKV.
 Analog signal.|

 |BLVCC||+5V.
 Must be for backlight.|

 That actually paints a pretty cloudy picture of whats going on.
 Mostly because I cannot find the specs for this screen, so I’m going to have to guess the resolution.
 The vertical strobe shows that around 265 lines are transmitted per vertical clock pulse.
 That sounds like a good vertical resolution, but at 17mS per vertical strobe, that’s about 60 FPS.
 So there must be some kind of interleaving of data somewhere.
 That makes sense because the 89P_VCOM line alternates high/low for every other line.
 Possibly some type of high byte/low byte scenario?
 I ran the screen while holding this pin low, and the image became washed out.
 So its a possibility.
 Since each horizontal strobe is 64uS, and the pixel clock is .1uS, this shows about 640 bits per RGB channel per line.
-Now, 640 sounds like a reasonable horizontal resolution, but at that clock it would be 3 bits per pixel, which probably isn’t correct.
+Now, 640 sounds like a reasonable horizontal resolution.
+Originally this had me confused as I assumed the RGB pixel data signals were digital, when they were actually analog.